aws-samples/rancher-on-aws-workshop/content/50-conclusion/index.en.md

 ## You've Completed the Workshop!

 Thank you for completing the Rancher on AWS Workshop!
+We hope you were able to learn the ease of deployment of Kubernetes with Rancher on AWS!
+Let's review the expected outcomes of completing this workshop.

 Let's review the expected outcomes of completing this workshop...
 * Able to explore and manage RKE2/EKS Kubernetes Clusters.